Speedy (1779 ship): Capture

 In 1806, 33 British slave ships were lost; in 1807, 12 were lost.
 The source for this information did not report any vessels being lost on the homeward leg of their triangular voyage.
-However, that may be due to nothing more than identifying when a vessel sailing from West Indies was a slave ship returning home.
+However, that may be due to nothing more than not identifying when a vessel sailing from the West Indies was a slave ship returning home.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.

 The registers both carried relatively unchanging information for some years thereafter.
 Speedy was no longer listed in the Register of Shipping after 1813 and in Lloyd's Register after 1814.
 As the registers often carried stale information, a failure to update is the most likely explanation.